decentralized-identity/veramo/docs/QuickStart.md

 ## 1. Configure DAF Core

-Let's create `setup.ts` file, where we will import all DAF plugins and configure our `Core` instance.
+Let's create `setup.ts` file, where we will import DAF plugins and configure our `Core` instance.

-We will be using 'did:ethr' identities
+We will be using `did:ethr` identities

 ```typescript
 import { IdentityProvider } from 'daf-ethr-did'